-Axioms of probability, combinatorial probability, random variable, expectation, variance.
+Axioms of probability, combinatorial probability, random variable, independence and conditioning, expectation, variance, law of large numbers.

 The student is exposed to the foundations of modern probability theory and its applications.
-His understanding of analysis is strenthened by its use in probability theory.
+His understanding of analysis is strengthened by its use in probability theory.

 Majors in mathematics, physics, engineering (especially electrical engineering), biological sciences.
 There are many students in the course who are not mathematics majors.
 For the most part the students are interested and hard-working.